-- 1. For serving documents on any named party who has not agreed to accept email service in lieu of hardcopy, a hardcopy postmarked by the due date is sufficient. - 2.
+- k.
+Acceptable physical delivery includes first class, registered or certified mail (via the mailing addresses listed on the first page of the most recent examiner-issued document), hand-delivery, or courier.
+The examiner no longer accepts facsimiles.
+Except as distinguished in IV.E.5.b.2., receipt of items mailed to the examiner and to the named parties is presumed to occur on the third day after the postmark date. - In the case of mailed documents, whether the hardcopy need only be postmarked by the due date or must actually be received by the examiner and other named parties by the due date depends on the following: - 1.
+For serving documents on any named party who has not agreed to accept email service in lieu of hardcopy, a hardcopy postmarked by the due date is sufficient. - 2.
 For filing documents with the examiner and for serving documents on any named party that has agreed to accept email service in lieu of hardcopy, or where the examiner states that electronic service is acceptable in a particular matter, the sender needs to plan ahead and ensure that the sender can meet all the requirements described in IV.E.3. for responsibility, electronic format, naming, organization, megabytes, signatures, and timing.
-If the sender cannot meet any of those requirements, the sender must either mail those documents three days in advance of the due date, or must hand-deliver or courier those documents by the due date.
-If the sender can meet all those e-filing requirements, and the only shortcoming is that a document is over fifty (50) pages or contains information not printable on standard page-sized paper, email on the due date is sufficient, provided hardcopies are postmarked by the due date.
+If the sender cannot meet any of those requirements, the sender must either mail those documents three days in advance of the due date, or must hand deliver or courier those documents by the due date.
+If the sender can meet all those e-filing requirements, and the only shortcoming is that a document is over fifty (50) pages or contains information not printable on standard page-sized paper, email on the due date is sufficient, provided hardcopies are postmarked by the due date.))

-V. MEDIATION
+V. MFDIATION